My Cross Country Ski Training

 This series shares my cross country ski training activities, and this is Week 21 of my training year, which started last May.

 This week, my training hours drop to half of the prior week's maximum volume of training, in order to recover from the prior weeks' gigantic buildup of training hours.
 But, even though the volume of overall training drops, the intensity climbs and will continue to climb, as cross country ski racing season gets closer.

 Since I'll be logging more intense workouts, this seems like a good time to look at how my intensity workouts progress throughout the year.
-Here's a quick view of sample intensity workouts, which are grouped by level of intensity (L3, L4 and L5).
+Here's a quick view of sample intensity workouts, which are grouped by level of intensity.

 Intensity Workouts for Cross Country Ski Race Preparation

 First, I warmup as if for a race.
 My favorite warmup is to mosey along for 10 minutes, then go 15min L1, 3min L2, 3min L3, and 4x20sec accelerations.

 For a L3 workout, I choose either Threshold Pace -or- Threshold